-No disclosure or reporting is made with respect to the following matters, as there were no transactions / events on these items during the financial year:
+No disclosure or reporting is made with respect to the following items, as there were no transactions / events on these items during the year under review:

-- a.
-Issue of equity shares with differential rights as to dividend, voting or otherwise. - b.
+a.
+Issue of equity shares with differential rights as to dividend, voting or otherwise.

+- b.
 Issue of shares (including sweat equity shares) to employees of the Company under any scheme. - c.
 Raising funds through preferential allotment or qualified institutions placement. - d.
 There has been no change in the nature of business of the Company. - e.
-There was no instance of one-time settlement with any Bank or Financial Institution.
+There was no instance of a one-time settlement with any Bank or Financial Institution.